SoftKey: Aftermath

 The acquisition saw the end of the mid-1990s edutainment boom.
 Former Learning Company educational design department manager, Toby Levenson, said that edutainment had become "a toxic word".
 Blake Montgomery of EdSurge wrote, "For many years, people making educational products didn't want them to be entertaining because that could be called "edutainment" and that would hurt your funding.”

 Sale to Gores Technology Group

 On April 3, 2000, Mattel announced its plan to dissolve its assets related to the software business.
-Gores Technology Group acquired The Learning Company to create their entertainment, productivity and education divisions, which became GAME Studios, The Learning Company, and Broderbund respectively.
+Gores Technology Group acquired The Learning Company for $27.3 million plus a profit-sharing agreement with Mattel, to create their entertainment, productivity and education divisions, which became GAME Studios, The Learning Company, and Broderbund respectively.
 GAME Studios was sold to Ubisoft in 2001.
 Gores subsequently sold most of the other holdings – including the edutainment series and the brand name The Learning Company – to Irish company Riverdeep Interactive Learning, which later became Houghton Mifflin Harcourt.
 Harcourt released several book sets under The Learning Company brand umbrella, including Oregon Trail Adventures, The Little Box of Love, and The Little Box of Laughs.

 As of April 2018, Houghton Mifflin Harcourt has ceased using the Learning Company brand.